|Name earned||Jathedar Tota Singh The Indian Express|

 - Tota Singh earned the title ‘Jathedar’ for being one of the senior-most Shiromani Akali Dal leaders in Punjab.

 - In 1997, Tota Singh was elected to the Punjab Legislative Assembly from the Moga constituency on the ticket of Shiromani Akali Dal.
 In 1997, he was appointed as the Education Minister in the Third Badal ministry, and he served the position till 2002.
-In 2002, he again contested the Punjab Legislative Assembly from the Moga constituency and won the election.
+In 2002, he again contested the Punjab Legislative Assembly elections from the Moga constituency and won.

 - In 1997, when Tota Singh was appointed as the education minister of Punjab by the SAD government, the opposition targeted the SAD-BJP government for appointing Tota Singh to the post as he was an undergraduate.

-- In 2012, Tota Singh contested the Punjab Legislative Assembly from the Dharamkot constituency and won the election.
+- In 2012, Tota Singh contested the Punjab Legislative Assembly elections from the Dharamkot constituency and won.
 He was appointed as a cabinet minister and held the portfolio of Agriculture & NRI Affairs.

 - In 2017, Tota Singh lost the assembly election from the Dharamkot constituency.
 He was defeated by Sukhjit Singh, who became the MLA from Dharamkot on the ticket of the Indian National Congress.